WordPress/theme-experiments/tt1-blocks/readme.txt

 GNU General Public License for more details.

-TT1 Blocks is derived from Twenty Twenty-One, (C) 2020 WordPress.org
+TT1 Blocks is derived from Twenty Twenty-One, (C) 2020 WordPress.org.
+License: GPL v2 or later.

 Images
 Art by Berthe Morisot 1841-1895.
 Public domain.